Yining: Note on historical place names

-From the 13 to 15th century it was under the control of Chagatai Khanate.
-Another Mongol empire—the Zunghar Khanate—established around Ili area.
-In the 19th and early 20th century, the word Kulja (from Кульджа) or Ghulja was often used in Russia and in the West as the name for the entire Chinese part of the Ili River basin as well as for its two main cities.
+From the 13 to 15th century, it was under the control of Chagatai Khanate.
+Another Mongol empire—the Dzungar Khanate—established around Ili area.
+In the 19th and early 20th century, the word Kulja, (from Кульджа) or Ghulja was often used in Russia, and in the West as the name for the entire Chinese part of the Ili River basin as well as for its two main cities.
 In fact, the 1911 Encyclopædia Britannica clarifies the distinction between two similarly named cities of its time: